bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

-where we can interpret as the rate of change of :math:`F` as we are moving through "point" :math:`y^0(x)` in the direction of :math:`\delta y(x)` (check out this `tutorial <http://tutorial.math.lamar.edu/Classes/CalcIII/DirectionalDeriv.aspx>`_ on directional derivatives for a good intuitive referesher on the subject).
+where we can interpret as the rate of change of :math:`F` as we are moving through "point" :math:`y^0(x)` in the direction of :math:`\delta y(x)` (check out this `tutorial <http://tutorial.math.lamar.edu/Classes/CalcIII/DirectionalDeriv.aspx>`_ on directional derivatives for a good intuitive refresher on the subject).

 The above explanation gives a natural extension from gradients to functional derivatives but we can also define it in terms of limits.
-Using the analogy of directional derivatives from above, we have the functional derivative at the multivariate "point" :math:`y(x)` moving in the multivariate "direction" of an arbitrary function :math:`\eta(x)` then we can formulate the limit as:
+Using the analogy of directional derivatives from above, if we have the functional derivative at the multivariate "point" :math:`y(x)` moving in the multivariate "direction" of an arbitrary function :math:`\eta(x)` then we can formulate the limit as: